yuchengstudio/wireless/lorawan/Microchip lora +TTN +MyDevice lora Demo Setup.md

 required, but may change over time, you should check the hostname on an IP resolver site like http://whatismyipaddress.com/hostname-ip
 <br/>3.2.3 In the “General Actions” section, click the “Save Settings to SD Card” button
+<br/>Once you have completed these steps, you should see in the LoRaDevUtility software that you
+are “Online”.
+If it is not online, you may need to enable enable Port Forwarding in your router to open up the port 1700.
+Or sometimes, you may need to restart the router, the Gateway and the LoRaDevUtility, and try it again.